GeoffSCollins/PolTools/docs/sequence_searches.rst

 ##############################
 *Sequence Searches*
 ##############################
-The ``sequence_searches`` tool is used determine the locations where a certain sequence (or multiple sequences) are found.
+The ``sequence_searches`` tool is used determine if a sequence is present in a certain location around regions.

 .. note::